2 SUMMARY OF MATERIAL ACCOUNTING POLICIES

 a.
 Statement of compliance

-These standalone financial statements have been prepared in accordance with Indian Accounting Standards ("Ind AS") prescribed under section 133 of the Companies Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016 as amended from time to time and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III), as applicable to the financial statements
+These standalone financial statements have been prepared in accordance with Indian Accounting Standards ("Ind AS") prescribed under Section 133 of the Companies Act, 2013 ('the Act') read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016 as amended from time to time and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III), as applicable to the financial statements and other provisions of the Act.

 b.
 Basis of measurement

 The standalone financial statements have been prepared on a historical cost convention, on a going concern and on an accrual basis, except for certain financial instruments which are measured at fair values or amortised cost at the end of each reporting period.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Fair value for measurement and/or disclosure purpose in these Standalone financial statements is determined on such a basis, except for sharebased payment transactions that are within the scope of Ind AS 102 Share-based Payments, leasing transactions that are within the scope of Ind AS 116 Leases, and measurements that have some similarities to fair value but are not fair value, such as 'value in use', in Ind AS 36 Impairment of assets.
+Fair value for measurement and/or disclosure purpose in these financial statements is determined on such a basis, except for share based payment transactions that are within the scope of Ind AS 102 Share-based Payments, leasing transactions that are within the scope of Ind AS 116 Leases, and measurements that have some similarities to fair value but are not fair value, such as 'value in use', in Ind AS 36 Impairment of assets.
+Also, net defined benefit - assets / liabilities is valued at fair value of plan assets less present value of defined benefit obligation.

 All assets and liabilities have been classified as current and non-current as per the Company's normal operating cycle.
-The operating cycle is the time between the acquisition of assets for processing and their realisation in cash or cash equivalents.
-The Company's normal operating cycle is twelve months
+The operating cycle is the time between deployment of resources and the realization in cash or cash equivalents of the consideration for such services rendered.
+The Company's normal operating cycle is twelve months.

 The Company classifies an asset as current asset when: